barackd222/ankimedrec-apis/README.md

 ```
 Validate the NodeJS installation:
 ```
-mongo --version
+node --version
 ```
 You should get a valid version.
 I used NodeJS version 4.8.0 while building this application.

-For more information about using NodeJS [visit to this blog](https://nodejs.org/en/download/package-manager/).
+For more information about using NodeJS [visit to this page](https://nodejs.org/en/download/package-manager/).

-#### 1.2 Install MongoDB:
+#### 1.2 Install MongoDB (if not already installed):

 ```
-sudo apt-get install mongodb
+sudo apt-get install mongodb -y
 ```

 Validate the MongoDB installation: